You can perform a couple of checks to see if AM is up and running, depending on your requirements and AM version.

 If you receive a HTTP 200 OK response, the status page will return Server is ALIVE: at this point you have verified AM is up and running, and can communicate with its configuration store; otherwise, this currently throws an exception, which causes the web server to return an error code of 500.
 If AM is not running you will receive a message saying the browser could not connect.

 If AM is running and the directory server used for the configuration store is not reachable, the status page will return Server is DOWN.

 The isAlive.jsp endpoint is deprecated in AM 7.1.

 You can perform a login operation using a REST call followed by a logout operation to remove the created session.
-If you can authenticate successfully, you know that your user store is reachable; this also means that AM is up and running, so you can use this authentication check instead of sending a request to the isAlive.jsp endpoint for a more comprehensive check.
+If you can authenticate successfully, you know that your identity store is reachable; this also means that AM is up and running, so you can use this authentication check instead of sending a request to the health/* endpoint or the isAlive.jsp endpoint for a more comprehensive check.

-See Authentication and Single Sign-On Guide › Authenticating (REST) for further information on using REST calls to authenticate.
+See Authenticate over REST for further information on using REST calls to authenticate.